ices-tools-dev/RDBESstockCoord/README.md

 ## SC functionality
 See [vignettes](https://github.com/ices-tools-dev/RDBESstockCoord/tree/main/vignettes) and _(link to presentations)_
 ### Discard raising and allocation of biological parameters
-For now, there are two existing approaches: Jean Baptiste Lecomte’s and Yves Reecht’s.
+For now, there are two existing approaches: Jean-Baptiste Lecomte’s and Yves Reecht’s.

-Jean Baptiste Lecomte’s approache is described in https://github.com/ices-tools-dev/RDBESstockCoord/blob/main/vignettes/rasing_discards_sole8ab_vignette.html
+Jean-Baptiste Lecomte’s approache is described in https://github.com/ices-tools-dev/RDBESstockCoord/blob/main/vignettes/rasing_discards_sole8ab_vignette.html

 Yves Reecht’s approache is described in https://github.com/ices-tools-dev/RDBESstockCoord/blob/main/vignettes/Example_saithe_raising_and_allocation.R and _Link to presentation_